 Between the Heavenly Hash and the Buckeye ice cream, we can’t decide what we loved more.
 I’ll tell you this, the ice cream is high quality and they are not stingy with the toppings that go in them.
 At every spoonful of my Heavenly Hash.
 The Buckeye is one of their top favorite desserts and if you are a peanut butter lover, I highly recommend it.

 Definitely take a look at all their ice cream flavors.
 They are so many but they are also fun to go through and then difficult to narrow down what you’ll want.
-You can choose between different cones, a cup, a hurricane, and they even milkshakes.
+You can choose between different cones, a cup, a hurricane, and even milkshakes.